 Asset Quality Score

-In this test, Bankrate tries to determine the impact of troubled assets, such as unpaid loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of troubled assets, such as unpaid mortgages, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with extensive holdings of these kinds of assets could eventually have to use capital to absorb losses, shrinking its cushion of equity.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the credit union, diminishing earnings and elevating the risk of a future failure.
+A credit union with lots of these kinds of assets may eventually be required to use capital to cover losses, decreasing its equity buffer.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, resulting in depressed earnings and potentially more risk of a failure in the future.

-A below-average ratio of problem assets of 1.00 percent in our test was potentially indicative of superior financial strength compared to other credit unions.
+ST. PAUL's ratio of troubled assets was 0.00 percent in our test, less than the national average and potentially indicative of superior financial strength compared to other credit unions.